vinayvtiwari/simple-web-app-do/README.md

-# Tutorial: Deploying a Static Website on DigitalOcean Kubernetes
+# Tutorial: Deploying a Static Website on DigitalOcean Managed Kubernetes Cluster

 Containerize & Deploy a static website on DigitalOcean's managed Kubernetes cluster.
 This repository provides a step-by-step tutorial, complete with code examples and configuration files, to help you get started with containerization and Kubernetes.